eqNj/eqN-PD2-Filter/README.md

 Restructured item name formatting to help reduce visual clutter.

 Shortened skill names shown on dropped white class items to help reduce visual clutter.

-Removed exact item prices, and instead replaced a green $ indicator (like Wolfie's filter) on identified rares if they sell for maximum value for each respective difficulty.

 Item level 88+ amulets will tell you what level to craft them at for +2 class skills.